 Coming to your rescue is a web-based MySQL front-end — phpMyAdmin — that helps you manage your site user accounts by performing actions directly on the database.
-The tool is integrated with all the major domain control panels (cPanel, Plesk, VistaPanel, etc.) and, when not present, it can be installed on your server via Fantastico or Softaculous (automated script installers that come with a domain control panel).
+The tool is integrated with all the major domain control panels (cPanel, Plesk, VistaPanel, etc.) and, when not present, it can be installed on your server via automated script installers that come with a domain control panel (ie. Softaculous).
 Manual installation will not be considered for this short guide.

 What Is phpMyAdmin?

 phpMyAdmin is a web-based, open source PHP tool for MySQL database management.

 Tobias Ratschiller, its inventor, started to work on phpMyAdmin on 1998 as an alternative to MySQL-Webadmin, but he dropped the project on 2000 because he had no time to maintain it.
 The development was taken over by three programmers on 2001, who founded The phpMyAdmin Project.
 Its success among webmasters is due to a user-friendly, easy-to-use web interface and the possibility to access the tool from a domain control panel (cPanel, Plesk, VistaPanel).

 You can use two approaches to database management within phpMyAdmin:

 - management via SQL query execution

 This guide will show you how to use each of the two approaches to perform SQL operations on your user base.